Puotek/arma-config-plugin/README.md

 Make sure to [set project JDK](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to version 21 (e.g. `Oracle OpenJDK 21.0.1`)

-Run `buildDownloads` configuration or gradle task
+Run `buildDownloads` configuration or gradle task.

-Console might say error, but your plugin build should be in your `User/Downloads` folder.
+Your plugin build should be in your `User/Downloads` folder.
 Install it manually using:

 <kbd>Settings</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>